Sabar Karyaman Gutama: Career

 Gutama is a member of Exist Jakarta club.
 In February 2015, he was selected to join a training camp in South Korea, a cooperation program between Badminton Association of Indonesia and Badminton Korea Association.
 Gutama entered the Indonesian National training center in 2017.

-In 2021, Gutama played with Muhammad Reza Pahlevi Isfahani, reaching to the semi finals in the Orléans Masters and the finals in the Spain Masters.
+In 2021, Gutama played with Muhammad Reza Pahlevi Isfahani, reaching to the semi-finals in the Orléans Masters and the finals in the Spain Masters.

-In 2022, Gutama and Pahlevi reached the semi finals in the Singapore Open and Vietnam Open.
+In 2022, Gutama and Pahlevi reached the semi-finals in the Singapore Open and Vietnam Open.

 2023

 Gutama and his partner, Pahlevi, started the BWF tour in the home tournament, Indonesia Masters, but lost in the second round from Chinese pair He Jiting and Zhou Haodong.
 In the next tournament, they lost in the first round of the Thailand Masters from unfamous Malaysian pair Low Hang Yee and Ng Eng Cheong in straight sets.

+In May, Gutama and Pahlevi competed in the second Asian tour at the Malaysia Masters, but had to lose in qualifying rounds from Chinese Taipei pair Chiu Hsiang-chieh and Yang Ming-tse.
+In the following week, they were lost at the quarter-finals of the Thailand Open from 3rd seed and eventual winner Chinese pair Liang Weikeng and Wang Chang in three games.

+In early August, Gutama and Pahlevi competed at the Australian Open, but had to lose in the first round from Japanese pair Akira Koga and Taichi Saito in straight games.

+In September, Gutama and Pahlevi lost in the final of Indonesia International tournament in Medan from fellow Indonesian pair Berry Angriawan and Rian Agung Saputro in rubber games.

 Achievements

-BWF World Tour (1 runner-up)
+BWF World Tour (2 titles, 8 runners-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.